chpc-uofu/Lmod-setup/readme.md

 ```
 Note that we are using the `version` variable defined at the start.

+For Keywords, lets use the Tags used in the Application database, which are listed in [Tags.csv](Tags.csv).
+The application database categories, defined in [Categories.csv](Categories.csv), are not very detailed, but, it may not be a bad idea to start using that so we can potentially in the future group the modules based on these categories.
+We may expand the Applications, though, for different fields of science.

 ### Environmental variables

 We usually need to define PATH and other variables, and, when practical we should also define an environmental variable that specifies the package location and include/library location, e.g.